dngsus/data_analysis/01 Hotel Bookings/readme.md

 # Brief

-EDA to clean and process data to derive insights into cancellation rates, propose relevant actions in accordance.
+EDA which first reveals cancellation activity patterns, diagnoses drivers, and proposes relevant actions in accordance to navigate these findings.
 This project therefore addresses hypothetical business questions like:
-- "Are there particular channels/groups/etc. with increasing cancellation trends which mitigation efforts should be focused on?"
+- "Are there particular channels/groups/etc. with increasing cancellation trends for which mitigation efforts should be focused on?"
 - [To do: add revenue implications into analysis to add depth to above]
 - "Why are our forecasting models for occupancy losing accuracy? / "Which types of bookings are more liable to cancel?"
 - "What are the trends in customer cancellations?"

-- Metric of interest: (customer-originated) cancellations
+- Metric of interest: cancellations (be they originated by the customer or the hotel)
-- Dimensions of interest: lead time, market segment (channel)
+- Dimensions of interest: lead time.
+Market segment (channel) in progress.
-- Date scope: allow dataset patterns to inform date window of interest (found to be 2018 - 2020)
+- Date scope: 2015 - 2020 (entire dataset)
-- Product scope: [to do: consider segmentations along hotel type, duration stayed, num pax, etc.]
+- Product scope: [to do: split by hotel type]

-- Audience: operational manager(s), data science leads (re: forecasting models)
+- Audience: operational managers (occupancy and staffing implications), data science leads (re: forecasting models), finance colleagues (revenue forecasting)
-- Format: I envisage this as a long-form data story, e.g. narration of below highlights, or perhaps converted to a ppt.
+- Format: I envisage this as a relatively long-form story, as the problem statement is not superexplicit up-front.
+I.e. the EDA must within itself generate issues to pursue.
+In this case, that cancellation behaviour in recent years is increasing.

 **Outline of findings:**